dnblvr/robot_navigation_project/Learnbox/Learnbox.md

 <!-- omit in toc -->
 # Learnbox Notes

-This is primarily for Nabin on how to run this python script so that he has an easier time
+This is primarily for Nabin on how to run this python script so that he has an easier time installing everything.

 <!-- markdownlint-disable MD033 -->